dhawalagarwal10/BullishBot/README.md

 this is a personal project. trading involves risk. don't blame the bot if you lose money - it's called BullishBot, not ProfitableBot.

-not a financial advicer. use at your own risk.
+not a financial advisor. use at your own risk.

 ---